 Average Design Costs

-If we decide to move the project along together, we will draft a design agreement for you generally within 48 hours of our initial consultation.
+If we decide to move the project along together, we will draft a design agreement for you likely within 48 hours of our initial consultation.
 The design agreement discusses our scope together and our rates as discussed above.
-Once you return the design agreement with your deposit we will get started on our design concept for your project, generally we will be ready for our next appointment in a week or week and a half.
+Once you return the design agreement with your deposit we will get started on our design concept for your project, generally we will be ready for our next appointment within a couple of weeks.